-Human space exploration is presented with multiple challenges, such as the near absence of buoyancy in orbit or the reliable, efficient, and sustainable operation of life support systems.
-The production and management of oxygen and hydrogen are of key importance for long-term space travel and, in particular, for the human transfer to Mars.
-However, existing technical solutions have failed to meet the reliability and efficiency levels required in such scenarios.
+Human space exploration is presented with multiple challenges, such as the near absence of buoyancy in orbit or the reliable long-term operation of life support systems.
+The production and management of oxygen and hydrogen are of key importance for long-term space travel and, in particular, for human missions to Mars.
+However, existing technical solutions fail to meet the reliability and efficiency requirements for such scenarios.

-As an alternative, our NASA NIAC Phase I project “Magnetohydrodynamic Drive for Hydrogen and Oxygen Production in Mars Transfer” proposes an efficient water-splitting architecture that combines multiple functionalities into a minimum number of subsystems, hence enhancing the overall reliability of the mission.
-This new approach employs a magnetohydrodynamic electrolytic cell that extracts and separates oxygen and hydrogen gas without moving parts in microgravity, hence removing the need for a forced water recirculation loop and associated ancillary equipment such as pumps or centrifuges.
-Preliminary estimations indicate that the integration of functionalities leads to up to 50% mass budget reductions with respect to the Oxygen Generation Assembly architecture for a 99% reliability level.
-These values apply to a standard four-crew Mars transfer with 3.36 kg oxygen consumption per day.
+As an alternative, our NASA NIAC Phase I project “Magnetohydrodynamic Drive for Hydrogen and Oxygen Production in Mars Transfer” proposes an efficient water-splitting architecture that combines multiple functionalities into a minimum number of subsystems, hence increasing the overall reliability of the mission.
+This new approach employs a magnetohydrodynamic electrolytic cell that extracts and separates oxygen and hydrogen gas without moving parts in microgravity, thereby removing the need for a forced water recirculation loop and associated ancillary equipment such as pumps or centrifuges.
+Preliminary estimations indicate that the integration of functionalities leads to up to 30% mass reductions with respect to the Oxygen Generation Assembly architecture for a 99% reliability level.
+These values apply to a standard four-crewmember Mars transfer with 3.36 kg oxygen consumption per day.

-A dedicated study will be carried out to assess the feasibility of the concept and its integration into a suitable oxygen production architecture together with our partners at Giner Labs.
+A dedicated study is underway to assess the feasibility of the concept and its integration into a suitable oxygen production architecture together with our partners at Giner Labs.
 Its successful development would effectively enable the recycling of water and oxygen in long-term space travel.
 Additional technologies of interest to NASA and the general public, such as water-based SmallSat propulsion or in-situ resource utilization, would also benefit from the concepts introduced here.

 Student Lead: